Exploring Hacker News by mapping and analyzing 40 million posts and comments for fun

 I first scoped out how this map should work:

-Basically, it should work like you'd expect, like Google Maps.
+Basically, it should work like you'd expect, similar to Google Maps.

 Preparing the map data